kumahq/kuma/docs/madr/decisions/056-reachable-svc-mesh-service.md

       app: backend
 ```

-In the case of `MeshExternalService`, we can introduce a top-level TargetRef for this type, which selects a specific `MeshExternalService`.
-The problem is that once the resource is synced between zones and a hash is added, the name needs to be the hashed one.
+In the case of `MeshExternalService`, we need to decide how we want to target them (this needs to be clarified in a separate MADR).
+For now, we can provide `MeshSubset` support.

+Option 1

 ```yaml
 kind: MeshExternalService